-Fiori Tracker helps to avoid this situatons and have a goup setup ready in one shot and without surprises.
+Fiori Tracker helps to avoid these situations and have a group set up ready in one shot, without any surprises.

 Here is how:

-1. For each Fiori app in scope of the project there is an information record with general data
+1. For each Fiori app in the scope of the project, there is an information record with general data

-So for starters with Fiori Tracker you can see whether th app is already included in the scope of the project.
-If it has an entry in Fiori Tracker the app was earlier agreed to be included in the scope and configured.
+So, for starters – you can see whether the app is already included in the scope of the project.
+If it has an entry in the Fiori Tracker, the app was earlier agreed to be included in the scope and configured.